react-native-elements/react-native-elements/docs/button.md

 title: Button
 ---

-Buttons can be used to interact with the screen.
-It takes the following props.
+Buttons are touchable elements used to interact with the screen.
+They may display text, icons, or both.
+Buttons can be styled with several props to look a specific way.

 <img src="/react-native-elements/img/buttons.png" width="300" />